Ceramic glaze: Composition

 Raw materials for ceramic glazes generally include silica, which will be the main glass former.
 Various metal oxides, such as those of sodium, potassium and calcium, act as flux and therefore lower the melting temperature.
 Alumina, often derived from clay, stiffens the molten glaze to prevent it from running off the piece.
 Colorants, such as iron oxide, copper carbonate or cobalt carbonate, and sometimes opacifiers including tin oxide and zirconium oxide, are used to modify the visual appearance of the fired glaze.

 Glazes need to include a ceramic flux which functions by promoting partial liquefaction in the clay bodies and the other glaze materials.
 Fluxes lower the high melting point of the glass forms silica, and sometimes boron trioxide.

+Salt glazing is a vapor-glazing process where salt or soda ash is introduced into a high-temperature kiln.
+The resulting sodium vapor reacts with the alumina and silica in the clay body, forming a durable sodium-silicate glass coating.
+Though historically significant, the method is now largely obsolete due to the release of toxic hydrogen chloride gas and other environmental concerns.